CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-send-templates.md

 }
 ```

-In above example we use both technologies to [personalize the mail](./rest-send-personalize): we
+In above example we use both technologies to personalize the mail: we
-pass in extra data to fill the {$firstname}, {$familyname} and {$children}
+pass in extra [personalization variables](./rest-send-personalize) to fill
-placeholders used inside the templates, and we [pass a "patch" property](./rest-send-modified)
+the {$firstname}, {$familyname} and {$children} placeholders, and we
-to make changes to the template.
+[pass a "patch" property](./rest-send-modified) to make changes to the
+template.